zydou/arti/README.md

 Arti is a work-in-progress.
 It can connect to the Tor network, bootstrap a view of the Tor directory, and make anonymized connections over the network.

-Arti is currently missing some features that are required for good privacy, and is therefore vulnerable to a lot of attacks that do not yet affect the Tor network.
-Therefore, **you should probably not use Arti in production** if you want any kind of privacy at all.
+We're not _aware_ of any critical security features missing in Arti; but however, since Arti is comparatively new software, you should probably be cautious about using it in production.

-There are absolutely no guarantees about API stability yet: if you write code that uses Arti, you should expect that
+There are no guarantees about API stability yet: if you write code that uses Arti, you should expect it to break with future versions.
+If you write an a configuration file for Arti, it might stop working in the future.

 ## Trying it out today

 Arti can act as a SOCKS proxy that uses the Tor network.
-(Not a very secure or anonymous one!)
 It knows how to download directory information and how to load it from cache, but it doesn't try to download more than one directory per run.